Sports Psychotherapy

 If you need some time out to relax and unwind, then do use the time when injured to prioritise self-care.
 You deserve it.

-Things like yoga, colouring and DIY can be a great way to switch off.
-Finding new interests such as healthy hobbies help to direct your mind away from the stresses and demands of your profession.
+Things like yoga, colouring, and DIY can be a great way to switch off.
+Finding new interests such as healthy hobbies helps to direct your mind away from the stresses and demands of your profession.

 Creating a budget can be a good first step if you’re not sure where to start – the Money Advice Service can help with this.
 Some people may find it helpful to choose a regular time each week to look at bills and other spending to stop debts piling up.